-At Mir we are united in our passion for music.
-We strive to capture some of the wonderful music around us with both exceptional fidelity and detail, and a level of spatial definition and immersion that is simply not possible with standard stereo studio or live recordings.
+The underlying motivation for this is a passion for music.
+We strive to capture some of the wonderful music around us with both exceptional fidelity and detail, and a level of spatial definition and immersion that is simply not possible in standard stereo studio or live recordings.
 We then make these recordings available to listeners in a variety of resolutions and formats that suit their needs.

-Put simply we strive to present recordings that do what music is supposed to do: move the listener emotionally and transport them to a new and compelling world.
+Put simply we strive to deliver recordings that do what music is supposed to do: move the listener emotionally and transport them to a new and compelling world.

-If standard (CD) resolution is all that you know, to hear ultra hi-res recording in either surround or even more immersive formats, is to hear music reproduced like never before.
-It transports us with breathtaking clarity to the very centre of the performance and the recording space at the time of creation.
+If standard (CD) resolution is all that you know, to hear true high resolution recording in either surround or even more immersive formats, is to hear music reproduced like never before.
+It transports us with breathtaking clarity to the very centre of the music and the performance space.

-Consumer playback is possible by means of downloaded files played out using software media players through either dedicated surround or home theatre systems.
+Consumer playback is possible by means of downloaded files played out using software media players through headphones or hi-fi systems, and in surround through either dedicated surround or home theatre systems.
 Simply choose a file resolution and format that suits your system.

 Mir Creation operates both as a production team and distribution label.
 It works in partnership with artists from pre-production through to final delivery, and returns any sales proceeds directly to the owners of the works created.
 Mir is essentially a cooperative, serving music creators by giving them a voice with the prospect of some return for their efforts, and interested listeners by giving them access to this music in all its beauty.